-Michael Latham and Ted Greiner make a powerful case for a much more modest role for quasi-medical approaches to vitamin A shortage and deficiency.
+Michael Latham makes a powerful case for a much more modest role for quasimedical approaches to vitamin A shortage and deficiency.
 One paper cannot make a complete case.
 Is more research needed?
-Probably what is most needed, is more open debate and testimony from leading public health professionals with field experience in the countries that are most affected.
+Probably what is most World Nutrition.
+Journal of the World Public Health Nutrition Association: www.wphna.org Volume 1, Number 1, May 2010 needed, is more open debate and testimony from leading public health professionals with field experience in the countries that are most affected.
 It is also time to pay much more attention to what people in impoverished regions say they need and want.